chrisjsherm/stripe-api-client-typescript/README.md

    > Open another terminal and run: `stripe trigger --help` to see a list of
    > Stripe events you can generate for testing purposes.

+9. After starting the stack, you will need to access each subdomain in your browser directly and proceed past the warning about an invalid certificate before being able to successfully run the application.
+   - api.your-domain.com/health
+   - auth.your-domain.com/admin

 To stop and remove the containers: